semgrep/semgrep-docs/docs/integrations.md

 # Notifications

 Semgrep provides integrations with 3rd party services like Slack, Jira, Defect Dojo, and others.
-To configure these and learn more, visit [semgrep.dev/manage/notifications](https://semgrep.dev/manage/notifications).
+To configure these and learn more, visit [Manage > Notifications](https://semgrep.dev/manage/notifications).

 <!-- # Output